2nd Battalion, 23d Marines: Post-Global War on Terror

 The 2nd Battalion, 23rd Marine Regiment was activated and deployed to Okinawa in October of 2018 as part of Unit Deployment Program (UDP) 19.1.
 The battalion participated in Operation Forest Light 19.1 and conducted training with Japanese Self Defense Forces.

-A company sized element was tasked to the De-Militarized Zone between the border of North and South Korea.
+A company sized element was tasked to the Korean Demilitarized Zone between the border of North and South Korea.
 The element conducted operations, participated in the Korean Marine Exercise Program, and received the Korea Defense Service Medal during this period.

 A company sized element was tasked to the Philippines and conducted exercises with the Philippine Marine Corps.

 The battalion returned home and were deactivated in April of 2019.

 In November of 2024, the battalion again activated in support of Unit Deployment Program 25.1.

 Unit Awards

 2/23 has received several unit citations and commendations.
 Members who participated in actions that merited the award are authorized to wear the medal or ribbon on their uniforms.
 Awards and decorations of the United States Armed Forces fall into different categories: i.e. Service, Campaigns, Unit, and Valor.
 Unit awards are distinct from personal decorations.
 The following are 2/23's Unit Awards: